owlbarn/tutorial/book/algodiff/README.md

 	AD.Maths.((F 1.) / (F 1. + exp (sin x0 + x0 * x1)))
 ```

-Very similar, but now we are using the operators provided in the AD module.
+This function looks very similar, but now we are using the operators provided in the AD module, including the `get` operation and math operations.
 In AD, all the input/output are of type `AD.t`.
-No difference between scalar, matrix, or ndarray in type checking.
+There is no difference between scalar, matrix, or ndarray for the type checking.

-The `F` is special packing mechanism in AD...
-Also similar is the `Arr` operator...
+The `F` is special packing mechanism in AD.
+It makes a type `t` float.
+Think about wrap a float number inside a container that can be recognised in this factory called "AD".
+And then this factory can produce what differentiation result you want.
+The `Arr` operator is similar.
+It wraps an ndarray (or matrix) inside this same container.
-And as you can guess, there are also unpacking mechanisms, as can be illustrated in the figure below.
+And as you can guess, there are also unpacking mechanisms.
+When this AD factory produces some result, to see the result you need to first unwrap this container with the functions `unpack_flt` and `unpack_arr`.
+It can be illustrated in the figure below.

 IMAGE: a box with packing and unpacking channels

 For example, we can directly execute the AD functions, and the results need to be unpacked before being used.

 ```
-CODE: a forward execution in AD, and unpack the result.
+open AD

+# let input = Arr (Dense.Matrix.D.ones 1 2)
+# let result = f input |> unpack_flt

+# val result : float = 0.13687741466075895
 ```

 As a trade with this slightly cumbersome packing mechanism, we can now perform.
+Next, we show how to perform the forward and reverse propagation on this computation in Owl.

 ### Example: Forward Mode in AD

-The forward mode is implemented with the `make_forward` function:
+The forward mode is implemented with the `make_forward` and `tangent` function:

 ```
 val make_forward : t -> t -> int -> t